iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 4 reviews"/>
 </p>

+> Seems like a great idea, if only it worked for people from provinces that have not yet agreed to support it.
+It doesn't make sense that because my Provincial Government thinks it's not a good idea, that I can't use it anyways, and possibly be warned if others like myself have the app running and get sick.<br> :date: __2021-03-31 06:10:19__

+> Learning but not good at this<br> :date: __2021-03-30 19:50:19__

+> Still hasn't trickled down to notifications within my city<br> :date: __2021-03-29 15:21:55__

+> It does exactly what it says on the tin (it's literally a random number generator).
+Only docking a star for the nags to turn Bluetooth back on, since my conventional wisdom would be to turn it on when I'm actually in public.
+Though I've seen a lot of reviews mention this already so that's fair.<br> :date: __2021-03-29 07:43:21__

 > I assume it's working properly, but it would be reassuring to have a visible counter that shows how many contact codes have been exchanged.
 I don't care where or when, but a running count would at least let me know that I'm not the only person in town that has this installed.
 Edit: it will tell me how many times it's checked for exposures, but how effective will that be if none of the people I've been in contact with have this app installed?<br> :date: __2021-03-23 21:18:14__